Batala Municipal Corporation

 The Batala Municipal Corporation is a nagar nigam (municipal corporation) which administers the city of Batala, Punjab.
 It has 50 members elected with a first-past-the-post voting system and 1 ex-officio member which is MLA for Batala.
-In 2019 Government of Punjab decided to upgrade Batala Municipal council into Municipal Corporation, earlier it was a municipal council.
+In 2019 Government of Punjab decided to upgrade it into Municipal Corporation, earlier it was a municipal council.

 Mayor

 The Mayor of Batala is the elected chief of the Municipal Corporation of Batala.
 The mayor is the first citizen of the city.
 The role is largely ceremonial as the real powers are vested in the Municipal Commissioner.
 The mayor plays a decorative role of representing and upholding the dignity of the city and a functional role in deliberating over the discussions in the Corporation.
 In 2019 after upgradation into corporation, municipal commissioner Balwinder Singh was given additional charge of Mayor of Batala.
 After 1st election Sukhdeep Singh Teja elected the first Mayor.